- Faculty and Associates

 Jonathan Rhys Kesselman joined Simon Fraser University’s School of Public Policy in 2004, where he was a professor and held the Canada Research Chair in Public Finance until his retirement in 2017.
 From 1972 to 2003 he was a professor of economics at the University of British Columbia, and from 1992 to 2003 he served as director of the UBC Centre for Research on Economic and Social Policy.
 He was director and principal investigator of the SSHRC/MCRI project on "Equality/Security/Community."
 He has a B.A.
 (Hon.) in economics from Oberlin College and a Ph.D. in economics from M.I.T.

 Professor Kesselman is a frequent commentator on issues of public finance, taxation, and economic policy.
 He has written widely on topics in tax policy, income security, employment policy, and social insurance finance, including monographs on Financing Canadian Unemployment Insurance (1983), Rate Structure and Personal Taxation: Flat Rate or Dual Rate?
 (1990); General Payroll Taxes: Economics, Politics, and Design (1997); a C.D.
-Howe Institute study, A New Option for Retirement Savings: Tax-Prepaid Savings Plans (2001); studies for the Institute for Research on Public Policy: Flat Taxes, Dual Taxes, Smart Taxes (2000), Tax Design for a Northern Tiger (2004), and Income Splitting and the Joint Taxation of Couples (2008); Expanding Canada Pension Plan Retirement Benefits (2010); Payroll Tax, GST, and Cash Flow Tax: Reforming State Indirect Taxes (2010); and a co-edited volume for UBC Press, Dimensions of Inequality in Canada (2006).
+Howe Institute study, A New Option for Retirement Savings: Tax-Prepaid Savings Plans (2001); studies for the Institute for Research on Public Policy: Flat Taxes, Dual Taxes, Smart Taxes (2000), Tax Design for a Northern Tiger (2004), and Income Splitting and the Joint Taxation of Couples (2008); Expanding Canada Pension Plan Retirement Benefits (2010); Payroll Tax, GST, and Cash Flow Tax: Reforming State Indirect Taxes (2010); and co-author of Covering All the Basics: Reforms for a More Just Society; Final Report of the British Columbia Expert Panel on Basic Income (2020).
 His research also appears in numerous articles in scholarly journals and volumes.

 Professor Kesselman’s research has been recognized by the Reserve Bank of Australia’s Professorial Fellowship in Economic Policy (1985), the Canadian Tax Foundation’s Douglas J. Sherbaniuk Distinguished Research Award (2007 and 2015), and the Canadian Economics Association’s Doug Purvis Memorial Prize for Canadian economic policy research (1998 and 2007).
 He is a Policy Fellow with the Broadbent Institute and serves on the editorial boards of Canadian Public Policy and the Canadian Tax Journal.